smartfog/fogflow/doc/en/source/health_predictor.rst

 ------------------------------------------

 We can register a health predictor task by sending a constructed NGSI-LD update message to the IoT Broker deployed in the cloud.
+In this particular case the payloadis for a patient who's heart is not at risk.

 .. note:: The Curl case assumes that the cloud IoT Broker is running on localhost on port 8070.